 Electrolyte rich water carries nutrients, removes waste, facilitates thermoregulation, allows cells to talk to each other, and enables hundreds of other critical processes in your dog’s body.

 Water acts as a lubricant for joints and a shock absorber for bodies in motion.

 Dehydration related to heat stress is one of the most common preventable causes of death in dogs and cats.
 Dogs and cats lose water when they dissipate heat and therefore require water to maintain performance when exercising.
 Many common canine and feline health problems also result in a loss of not only water but also electrolytes.
 Water is essential for the biochemistry that makes life possible and yet, remains one of the most overlooked nutrients.

 Why?
 Water is boring.

-Although dogs are also warm-blooded mammals who capitalize on evaporative cooling to thermoregulate when hitting the trail on a hot day, they do not have the same physiology as we humans.
-We lose a lot of water and sodium when we sweat, but dogs—when panting to cool off—only lose water.
-Recent studies show that oral electrolyte solutions increase water intake and promote recovery in exercising and working dogs.
-You have your favorite electrolyte drink for rehydrating, but it was not made for dogs and is too high in sodium for their canine needs.
+Although dogs and cats are also warm-blooded mammals who capitalize on evaporative cooling to thermoregulate when hitting the trail on a hot day, they do not have the same physiology as we humans.
+We lose a lot of water and sodium when we sweat, but dogs and cats—when panting to cool off—only lose water.
+Studies show that oral electrolyte solutions increase water intake and promote recovery in dogs and cats.
+You have your favorite electrolyte drink for rehydrating, but it was not made for your furry friend and is too high in sodium for their canine or feline needs.

 The whitepaper “The Basics of Canine Hydration: What Healthy Dogs Need and Why” provides an overview of key species differences in water regulation and physiology.
 It provides an updated look at the current science of hydration across multiple fields including canine sports medicine, nutrition, internal medicine, and critical care.
 Dog research, understandably, does not attract as much funding as human research; however, data from the available studies is reviewed.
 The article will help you better understand the theoretical basis of the benefits of oral electrolyte solutions for dogs.